-- Call-to-action (CTA) copy: Does the CTA threat level match your audience intent?
+- Call-to-action (CTA): Does the CTA threat level match your audience’s intent?

 - Links: Are you shooting for a 1:1 attention ratio?

-- Images: Does your hero shot portray your offer benefit being used?
+- Images: Does your hero shot scream the benefit of your offer?

-- Content near the fold: Which is the best landing page length for your offer?
+- Content near the fold: What’s the best landing page length for your specific offer?

 - Social proof: Are your social proof numbers high enough to publish?

-- Media mentions: Does inclusion of media mentions build or hurt your credibility?
+- Media mentions: Do press call-outs build or hurt your credibility?

-- Awards and badges: By including awards and badges are you building trust?
+- Awards and badges: Include awards and badges to build trust

-With A/B split testing you can isolate one factor at a time to see which of two variants accumulates more conversions.
+With A/B split testing, you isolate one factor at a time to see which of the two versions win more conversions.

-Here’s an example of what an A/B split test can look like, where you have two variants testing for the same thing.
-In this case, Novica is testing for which email capture format is optimal:
+Here’s an example of an A/B split test run by Novica to see which email capture format is optimal:

-By conducting the A/B split test, Novica was able to find out the email capture in Version A had an overall 67% lift in email submissions over Version B.
+Email capture in Version A had an overall 67% lift in email submissions over Version B. Version A it is 🤩